 Our appearances are an important part of our identities, especially the features of our face and head.
 Those characteristics become the cornerstone of who we are.
 We aren’t comfortable when those characteristics change, especially when we don’t find the new features appealing.

 Unfortunately, the effects of hair loss go beyond your head.
-It can actually change you as a person, including the way you interact and socialise with other people.
+It can change you as a person, including the way you interact and socialise with other people.

 Hair loss can change you as a person, including the way you socialise with other people.